-Now don’t get me wrong, I do not always do a good job living a meal prep lifestyle.
+Now don’t get me wrong, I do not always do a good job living a meal prep lifestyle and for a long time I made several meal prep mistakes.
 There are some days and weeks when I just don’t want to eat clean and I choose not to, but because I usually eat clean whenever I don’t or if I overdo it, I feel awful and am happy to get back on my meal prep lifestyle track quickly.

 How does meal prep work?

 Well, to live a meal prep lifestyle, you pick a day or days when you will prepare your healthy meal options.
 For me that day is usually Sundays and here and there on a Monday.
 I will cut, cook and prepare all my meals that help me to live a meal prep lifestyle for the week on Sunday and then share them into containers to be eaten as breakfast, lunch and dinner and snacks for the week.

 For me, a meal prep lifestyle is important for many reasons, but there are three that stand out:

 A meal prep lifestyle will help you to meet and maintain your health and fitness goals.
 I don’t know about you, but I hated and still hate working hard to get in shape and then being right back where I started in a few weeks.
 As I mentioned earlier, my online Beachbody trainers mentioned in every workout that more than anything, what you ate would determine the level of health and fitness you could achieve.
 Choosing and living a meal prep lifestyle helps me to be healthier and fitter than ever before in my life.